 The new ASC 842 and IFRS 16 standards incorporate changes in the way properties, tangible and intangible assets are recognized for leases.
 In the previous situation, as described in ASC 840 (FASB) and IAS 17 (IFRS), operating lease obligations are not on the balance sheet whereas capital leases are on the balance sheet.
 Operating leases were only disclosed in the footnotes at the organization’s financial statements.
 The new lease accounting standards ASC 842 and IFRS 16 ensure that lease liabilities are reflected in a more uniform way.
-All asset and property leases with lease terms of more than 12 months are automatically recognized as finance leases on the balance sheet under IFRS 16 and mentioned as operating lease on the balance sheet under ASC 842.
+All asset and property leases with lease terms of more than 12 months are under IFRS 16 recognised as a right of use and liability on the balance sheet.
+Under ASC 842 leases need to be classified and recognised on the balance sheet as operating leases or finance leases.
 PwC research showed that the increase in interest bearing debt will increase to 58% on average but could increase by more than 200% for industries with many leased properties and assets.
 Related financial indicators like company's Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA), leverage and solvency will change accordingly.
 The lease accounting standards leave some space for interpretation but require an assessment as part of the lease management process and clear documented reasoning and decision frameworks to ensure compliant reporting.
 Download our white paper for a more detailed summary of the changes FASB will cause to your lease accounting.

 2. Capitalization of more cost factors